jerrychsu/encryption-testing/README.md

 - [ ] I expect that c.js will return plaintextIDs to the callback if hitting current production id-service
 - [ ] I expect that c.js will store plaintextIDs in localStorage and sessionStorage if hitting production id-service under client specific __idcontext_$APIKEY

-* old c.js with new id-service
+* old c.js with stag id-service
 - [ ] I expect that old versions of c.js will return the encodedIDs to the client
-- [ ] I expect that old versions of c.js will store the encoded IDs under the __idcontext value in localStorage and sessionStorage, and under __idcontextsc in firstPartyCookies
+- [ ] I expect that old versions of c.js will store the encoded IDs under the __idcontext value in localStorage, and __idcontextsc sessionStorage, and under __idcontext in firstPartyCookies
+- [ ] I expect that after hitting stag id-service with an old version of c.js, then hitting stag id-service with a new version of c.js, it will retrieve the first party cookie value correctly and send it to the id-service, and expect id-service matches.firstPartySoftID to be true.

+- [ ] I expect that after hitting prod id-service with an old version of c.js, then hitting prod id-service with a new version of c.js, it will retrieve the first party cookie value correctly and send it to the id-service, and expect id-service matches.firstPartySoftID to be true.

+TODO: add pixel, reset expectations

 Scope
 ------